1st Sant Sat Guru

 Soami Ji Maharaj was born in 1818 as Shiv Dayal Singh in Agra, India, and was a Swatah Sant, which means He was born with infinite knowledge and thus did not need a Guru.
 He was the full incarnation of the Supreme Being RADHASOAMI Dayal Himself on earth and the highest born Param Sant Sat Guru to ever grace our world.
 While it is true that St. Kabir and Guru Nanak had come from the same spiritual region and had preceded Him by hundreds of years, in reality They and others were sent here to pave the way for the coming of the 'God of all Gods' in human form - Soami Ji Maharaj.
 St. Kabir's successor, Dhani Dharm Dasji, had once prophesied, "It is in Agra that the Supreme Father will come to this world."

-That Huzur Maharaj was the sole Sant Sat Guru successor to Soami Ji Maharaj was also confirmed by the August Founder's wife Radhaji, His brother Chachaji and all of His top disciples.
+That Huzur Maharaj was the sole Sant Sat Guru successor to Soami Ji Maharaj was also confirmed by the August Founder's wife Radhaji, His brother Chachaji and virtually all of His top disciples.

 2nd Sant Sat Guru

 Huzur Maharaj was born in 1829 as Salig Ram in Agra, India.
 His residence was in Pipal Mandi, while Soami Ji Maharaj's was in Pánní Galí, the two places being less than a mile apart.
-As there are eight primary spiritual regions with Radhasoami Dham being the highest, so both the Param Sants were born on the 8th day, the former in the Badi (dark fortnight) and the latter in the Sudi (bright fortnight); one in the sixth month and the other in the twelfth month of the Hindu calendar.
+As there are eight primary spiritual regions with Radhasoami Dham being the highest, so both the Param Sants were born on the eighth day, the former in the Badi (dark fortnight) and the latter in the Sudi (bright fortnight); one in the sixth month and the other in the 12th month of the Hindu calendar.
 In truth, Their births, Their close proximity to each other and Their eventual meeting was not by accident.
-How could it be, when it effected the salvation of every spirit in this world?
+How could it be when it effected the salvation of every spirit in this world?
 It was by Mauj of the Supreme Being RADHASOAMI.
 And just as Soami Ji Maharaj had come from the 18th and highest spiritual region, incredibly, Huzur Maharaj had been in His mother's womb for 18 months before giving birth to Him.
 Both were of the same spiritual essence, Huzur Maharaj fulfil-ling the role of Gurumukh whose spirit descended to the lowest chakra like all of humanity and lived the life of a family man; while Soami Ji Maharaj as Swatah Sant never descended lower than the third eye, and accordingly, never had children.
 This was the necessary arrangement in order to lift all humanity to a higher level of spirituality where salvation could even be possible.

 3rd Sant Sat Guru